 Greenville Health System uses guidelines set by the Catholic Health Association (CHA) that will allow for equitable comparisons of community benefits among healthcare institutions.
-In recognizing the importance of community outreach in ensuring a high quality of life for all residents in the region, GHS offered support in a variety of ways during Fiscal Year 2015 (October 2014 through September 2015):
+In recognizing the importance of community outreach in ensuring a high quality of life for all residents in the region, Prisma Health offered support in a variety of ways during Fiscal Year 2015 (October 2014 through September 2015):

 Community benefit programs encompass community health services, education of health professionals, subsidized health services, research, and financial and in-kind contributions.
-In addition to offering health fairs, screenings and information sessions, GHS works with community groups and educational institutions to train healthcare workers and to ensure access to basic medical services for everyone.
+In addition to offering health fairs, screenings and information sessions, Prisma Health works with community groups and educational institutions to train healthcare workers and to ensure access to basic medical services for everyone.

 |Charity and Government-sponsored Healthcare Services||$92 million|

 |Support to the Community and Community Health Partners||$85.6 million|

 Medicare shortfall and bad debt (at cost) also are benefits that the health system provides.
 The Medicare shortfall represents $144.6 million of unpaid costs when reimbursement falls short of the actual cost of care.
 Bad debt, which totaled $90.5 million, occurs when patients are unwilling or unable to pay for services and do not seek charity care.